This post may contain affiliate links, from which we earn an income.

 It is this app that the ACSI CampingCard pack above gives you access to, but it’s also possible to buy this as a stand-alone product if you only travel in school holidays and don’t need the ACSI discount card.

 It’s worth noting that all the information available in the app is also available free on the Eurocampings website.
-The advantage of the app is that you don’t need an internet connection to use it and the website can be a little tricky to use on a mobile phone and not everyone wants to carry a laptop around.
+The advantage of the app is that you don’t need an internet connection to use it and the website can be a little tricky to use on a mobile phone, and not everyone wants to carry a laptop around on their motorhome holidays!